From BR Bullpen

 George Genovese went to Port Richmond High School in Staten Island, NY.
 When he graduated in 1940 he went to a tryout camp in Waterbury, CT and was signed by the St. Louis Cardinals.
 He had two older brothers, Frank and Anthony, who played professional baseball.

-Genovese began his major league career on April 29, 1950, appearing as a pinch hitter for pitcher Ray Scarborough.
-He would walk against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
-In his next game, May 5, Genovese pinch hit for pitcher Mickey Harris and grounded out.
-He pinch ran for catcher Al Evans in his third and final game (May 6), scoring a run when Eddie Yost doubled him home two batters later.
+Genovese began his major league career on April 29, 1950, appearing for the Senators as a pinch hitter for pitcher Ray Scarborough.
+He walked against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
+In his next game, on May 5th, Genovese pinch hit for pitcher Mickey Harris and grounded out.
+He pinch ran for catcher Al Evans in his third and final game (May 6th), scoring a run when Eddie Yost doubled him home two batters later.

 Later in the 1950 season, he was sent to the Chattanooga Lookouts of the Class AA Southern Association.
-He played in 3 major league games with the Senators.
 He then played seven more seasons in the minor leagues and retired from playing.
 Genovese also managed the Tigres de México in 1956.

 A shortstop in the minors, Genovese played in at least 1,387 games, collecting at least 1,162 hits (of which at least 241 were for extra bases).